Mountain town character. Grand County value. Winter Park Resort at your doorstep.

 Fraser is approximately 5 miles from Winter Park Resort via Highway 40, a 10 to 12 minute drive.
 A free Lift ski bus connects Fraser to the resort base throughout the winter season at no cost.
 The Amtrak California Zephyr also stops at the Fraser-Winter Park station daily, providing train service to Denver Union Station in approximately 2 hours.

-Fraser is a strong fit for buyers who want proximity to Winter Park Resort and Grand County recreation without resort-area pricing.
-5 miles from the ski mountain, free ski bus in winter, daily Amtrak to Denver, and Gold Medal fly fishing steps from town.
-Primary trade-off is limited in-town retail variety and sub-zero winters.
-For outdoor-focused buyers and remote workers, Fraser consistently offers Grand County's strongest value-to-access ratio, with home prices from $500K to $1.5M+ vs Winter Park's $400K to $4M+.
+Yes.
+Fraser is a strong fit for buyers who want proximity to Winter Park Resort and Grand County recreation without resort-area pricing — 5 miles from the ski mountain, a free ski bus in winter, daily Amtrak to Denver, and Gold Medal fly fishing steps from town.
+The primary trade-offs are limited in-town retail variety and sub-zero winters.
+For outdoor-focused buyers and remote workers, Fraser consistently offers Grand County's strongest value-to-access ratio, with home prices from $500K to $1.5M+ compared to Winter Park's $400K to $4M+.

 1,189 people live in Fraser, where the median age is 37.1 and the average individual income is $44,651.
 Data provided by the U.S. Census Bureau.